Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 looked more GENTLE

-5. In one of the words highlighted below, a mistake was made in the formation of the form of the word.
+5. In one of the words highlighted below, an error was made in the formation of the word form.
 Correct the mistake and write the word correctly.

 BOTH students